 Some spoke of the cruel treatment He had received, others of His astonishing patience, while others, again, discoursed concerning the solemn trial which was to take place in the morning before the great Council.
 Whilst the traitor was listening eagerly to the different opinions given, day dawned; the members of the tribunal commenced their preparations, and Judas slunk behind the building that he might not be seen, for like Cain he sought to hide himself from human eyes, and despair was beginning to take possession of his soul.

+“The place in which he took refuge happened to be the very spot where the workmen had been preparing the wood for making the Cross of Our Lord; all was in readiness, and the men were asleep by its side.
 Judas was filled with horror at the sight: he shuddered and fled when he beheld the instrument of that cruel death to which for a paltry sum of money he had delivered up his Lord and Master; he ran to and fro in perfect agonies of remorse, and finally hid himself in an adjoining cave, where he determined to await the trial which was to take place in the morning.”

 [resources: The Dolorous Passion:]